ZihanLiao/Handwriting-Character-Recognition/README.md

 # README
 project-01-easy-team created by GitHub Classroom

 Train.py is used to train the model from training data.
 Test.py is used to predict labels from trained model.
+"net_params_layer1.pkl" is the parameters in layer1 from model which has been traind

 To test the model with new testing data.